molovo/archive/_posts/2013-03-01-first-past-the-post.md

 What I should have done, as suggested in the Execute book, was put aside the time to work towards the goal I had.
 I should have been unafraid to ask for help, rather than trying to go it alone in secret, for fear of the idea being stolen.
 Had I done that two years ago, I may have been able to get the site live long before Medium came into existence.
 Instead, I have two years of wasted evenings, with nothing to show at the end of it.

 Since the day I pulled the plug, I've been far more focused when I come up with an idea.
-I actually ended up reusing the name and domain I had for The Branch for [another exciting project](http://thebran.ch/) which I built in a little under two weeks, and am now immensely proud of and enjoy maintaining.
+I actually ended up reusing the name and domain I had for The Branch for <a href="http://thebran.ch/" data-proofer-ignore>another exciting project</a> which I built in a little under two weeks, and am now immensely proud of and enjoy maintaining.

 Since reading Execute, I now know exactly where I went wrong, and will use the approaches recommended by Drew and Josh when I next come up with a great idea.